Earthquakes on April 2, 2026

 35.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.5 earthquake 111 km ESE of Bitung, Indonesia came in on April 2, 2026 at 19:32 UTC.
-Coming 16 hours after a magnitude 5.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-This was a shallow crustal earthquake, focused at 35.0 km depth.
-Coordinates: 1.166°, 126.094°.
+A magnitude 4.5 seismic event took place 111 km ESE of Bitung, Indonesia on April 2, 2026 at 19:32 UTC.
+It arrived roughly 16 hours after a larger magnitude 5.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
+The epicenter is at 1.166°, 126.094°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02